-We present a new system implementing a different type of TM/MT integration.
-The system incorporates TM, SMT and automatic Sub-Tree Alignment (STA) backends.
-When a new sentence needs to be translated, first a Fuzzy-Match Score (FMS) is obtained from the TM backend, together with the suggested matching sentence and its translation.
-For sentences that receive a reasonably high FMS, the STA backend is used to find the correspondences between the input sentence and the TMsuggested translation, as well as the parts of the input sentence that still need to be translated, i.e. the parts of the input sentence that do not directly correspond to part of the TM-suggested translation.
-Using this information, the SMT backend is employed to obtain the final translation of the input sentence, which should be of higher quality than the translation originally suggested by the TM.
+In this paper, we combine a TM, SMT and an automatic Sub-Tree Alignment (STA) backends in a single integrated tool.
+When a new sentence that needs to be translated is supplied, first a Fuzzy-Match Score (FMS - see Section 2.2) is obtained from the TM backend, together with the suggested matching sentence and its translation.
+For sentences that receive a reasonably high FMS, the STA backend is used to find the correspondences between the input sentence and the TM-suggested translation, marking up the parts of the input that are correctly translated by the TM.
+The SMT backend is then employed to obtain the final translation from the marked-up input sentence.
+In this way we expect to achieve a better result compared to using pure SMT.

-In Section 2, we present the technical details of the design of our system, together with motivation for the particular design choices we took.
-Section 3 details the experimental setup we build and the data set we used for the evaluation results in Section 4.
-In Section 5, we discuss some related research employing similar TM/MT integration techniques.
-We present improvements that we plan to investigate in further work in Section 6, and provide concluding remarks in Section 7.
+In Section 2, we present the technical details of the design of our system, together with motivation for the particular design choices.
+Section 3 details the experimental setup and the data set used for the evaluation results in Section 4.
+We present improvements that we plan to investigate in further work in Section 5, and provide concluding remarks in Section 6.

-2. Integration Framework
+2. System Framework

-We present a system that uses an SMT backend to translate the mismatched parts of a TM-suggested translation, generating higher-quality output.
+We present a system that uses a TM-match to pre-translate parts of the input sentence and guide an SMT system to the generation of a higher-quality translation.